This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What will happen:

-You will be taken to a room where caregivers will watch you closely for problems.
-Do not try to get out of bed until your caregiver says it is okay.
+You will be taken to a room where healthcare providers will watch you closely for problems.
+Do not try to get out of bed until your healthcare provider says it is okay.
 Later, you will be taken to your hospital room, or you may be able to go home.

 - You have a fever.

 - You have questions or concerns about your stereotactic gamma ray surgery.